brucedkyle/architectures/docs/sustainability/supplychain.md

 - Demand Risk (under stock and over stock)
 - Loss and waste management
 - Product timeliness
+- Perfect order
-- Inventory management (perfect order and last mile delivery)
+- Last mile delivery

 We will then give an overview of the solution, reference architecture, logical diagram, and how these capabilities are realized by technology capabilities.